Set up the Camera

 We start construction of the microscope by installing the camera software and making sure that it works correctly.

-The camera used in this course is a Flir Grasshopper GS3-U3-51S5M-C. It is one of several small form factor cameras that are often referred to as industrial CMOS cameras in the literature.
+The camera used in this course is a Flir Grasshopper GS3-U3-51S5M.
+It is one of several small form factor cameras that are often referred to as industrial CMOS cameras in the literature.
 Industrial CMOS cameras are relatively cheap and compatible with fluorescence microscopes, but their noise characteristics and sensitivities are worse than more expensive scientific CMOS, or sCMOS, cameras.
 While most of our research is done with sCMOS camers, industrial CMOS cameras are still sufficient for applications in basic fluorescence microscopy.

 Install the Drivers and Capture Software